nigeltao/qoir/doc/qoir_file_format.md

 # QOIR File Format

-QOIR is a sequence of chunks:
+QOIR is an unpadded sequence of chunks:

 - 1 QOIR chunk.
 - 1 or more other (non-QOIR, non-QEND) chunks.
 These other chunks must contain exactly 1 QPIX chunk.
 - 1 QEND chunk.

 Each chunk has a 12 byte header and a variable length payload.
-There is no padding between chunks.
 The header:

 - 4 byte ChunkType (e.g. "EXIF", "ICCP", "QEND", "QOIR", "QPIX", "XMP ").
 - 8 byte PayloadLength.
 All QOIR integers are stored unsigned and little